When to Have the Conversation About Getting your Parents Help & 10 Signs that it needs to be NOW

 Once adult children determine their elderly parent may need help or assistance, the conversation needs to begin immediately.
 Most times it means that a detailed assessment needs to be made and solutions are needed.

 Make sure they understand that the changes can be as minor as a meal delivery service.
 As well as having some home safety modifications.
 Maybe for everyone’s peace of mind, have them wear a medical alert device and use care service.
 Let them know that no decisions are going to be made that are not in everyone’s best interest.

 Resistance to any kind of change is common, especially among the senior population.
 If that is the case, have an objective third party involved to lend support.
 Try to have a close friend or relative back you up.
 They can help make the changes easier for everyone.
 If the adult children live out of the area, it can be especially helpful.

-At Platinum Select Nursing, we work very closely with our clients and their family.
+At Platinum Select Care, we work very closely with our clients and their family.

 We are in constant contact with them to provide the best care for their loved ones.
 This way, we can be the eyes and ears of their parent’s everyday well-being.
 This puts long-distance family members at ease knowing their family member is safe.